AsanAbdi/AsanAbdi/README.md

 Backend Developer
 --------------------

 My name is Asan, I am 19 years old.
-In 2020, I started studying programming on my own and in 2023 I joined the Faculty of IT and Business at Salymbekov University.
+In 2020, I started studying programming on my own, and in 2023 I joined the Faculty of IT and Business at Salymbekov University.
+Currently, I am studying Computer Science at INTI International University and expect to complete my studies in 2026.

 Since January 2024, I have been working at the IT company CRYXXEN, starting with an interesting internship that led to a full-fledged position as a junior backend developer.
 I am ready for new challenges and strive for professional growth.

-I am ready to contribute to projects with confidence and enthusiasm.
+I am confident and enthusiastic about contributing to impactful projects and achieving meaningful results.

 ### Technologies